Cosmic Bandits: Exploration versus Exploitation in CMB B-Mode Experiments: Exploration vs. Exploitation

 \item{Probability matching (Boltzmann)}

-An obvious path towards more sophisticated algorithms is to vary the probability with which inferior arms are explored, instead of sampling them uniformly as in $\epsilon$-greedy.
-After all, $\epsilon$-greedy is likely to keep exploring extremely unfavorable arms even after they are known to be vastly inferior to others.
-The straightforward solution is to set the probability to explore each arm according to its estimated value.
-In the Boltzmann method (or Thompson sampling \cite{Thompson}), for example, the probability to choose arm $a$ at play $t$ is given by \be p_t(a)=\frac{e^{\mu_t(a)/\tau}}{\sum\limits_{a'\neq a}e^{\mu_t(a')/\tau}}, \ee where $\tau$ is a positive parameter, often referred to as the temperature.
+An obvious path towards more sophisticated algorithms is to vary the probability with which inferior patches are explored, instead of sampling them uniformly as in $\epsilon$-greedy.
+After all, $\epsilon$-greedy is likely to keep exploring extremely unfavorable patches even after they are known to be vastly inferior to others.
+The straightforward solution is to set the probability to explore each patch according to its estimated value.
+In the Boltzmann method (or Thompson sampling \cite{Thompson}), for example, the probability to choose patch $p$ at play $t$ is given by \be \text{Prob}_t(p)=\frac{e^{\mu_t(p)/\tau}}{\sum\limits_{p'}e^{\mu_t(p')/\tau}}, \ee where $\tau$ is a positive parameter, often referred to as the temperature.
 In the high-temperature limit, this reduces to the $\epsilon=1$ uniform method, while in the $\tau\to 0$ limit we retrieve the regular greedy method with absence of initial knowledge.

 Although some quantitative studies have been performed to compare the Boltzmann and $\epsilon$-greedy methods, no consistent conclusions as to which is superior have been reached \cite{Sutton,McGill}.
 Both methods depend on the tuning of their respective free parameter and one performs better than the other under different circumstances.
 We shall use the Boltzmann method with optimistic initialization, as our experience deems this favorable.